Semrush helps you:

 1

-Both of these tools quickly find broken links on any page (from within your Chrome Browser).
+This tool quickly finds broken links on any page (from within your Chrome Browser).

 I’ll show you how to use them in a minute.